Frequently Asked Questions

 - What are the benefits of volunteering?

-Volunteering is a great way to meet new people, learn new skills and strengthen your CV.
-You can receive a certificate to demonstrate work carried out for English Heritage to show future employers or further education.
+Volunteering is a great way to meet new people, learn new skills build your community and strengthen your CV.
+It should be fun!
+We can provide a certificate to demonstrate work carried out for English Heritage to show future employers or education providers.

 - Who volunteers for English Heritage?